 Be careful and precise.
 If you mess up your glyph data, you will run into problems.
 Here are a few common problems, so you can avoid them right from the start:

-First, make sure you always fill out the three required attributes, especially
+First, make sure you always fill out the required attributes.
+Always.

 Secondly, it is seductive to to create your own naming schemes with this trick.
 But keep in mind that Glyphs expects certain names for automatically building OpenType features.
 So, you may have to write your own feature code as well, once you roll your own glyph data.